 Acanthamoeba Keratitis, or AK, is a rare but serious rare disease involving the eye – the cornea, the clear window at the front of the eyes – that can result in partial vision loss or complete blindness.

 The rare disease is caused by microscopic free living amoeba (FLA) called Acanthamoeba that are commonly found in water sources and dust.
 Most types of Acanthamoeba are harmless to humans but can cause a serious infection if they come in contact with the cornea.
 If this is infected or damaged, it can extremely painful.

-Those who wear contact lenses have a higher risk of exposure to the bacteria.
+Those who wear contact lenses have a higher risk of exposure to the parasite.
 Improper lens hygiene, such as using tap water to wet the lenses or not cleaning or disposing the cases, can increase the probability of infection.